Online POMDP Planning with Anytime Deterministic Optimality Guarantees: Related Work

 Another notable approximate solver, Anytime Regularized DESPOT (AR-DESPOT) \citep{Somani13nips, Ye17jair} is derived from Regularized DESPOT, which holds theoretical guarantees for the solution quality with respect to its optimal value.
 Similar to POMCP, AR-DESPOT performs forward search and propagates a single particle from the root node down to its leaves.
 It relies on branch-and-bound approach in the forward search, and utilizes dynamic programming techniques to update the value function estimate at each node.
 In contrast to POMCP, Regularized DESPOT offers a probabilistic lower bound on the value function obtained at the root node, providing a theoretical appeal by measuring its proximity to the optimal policy.

 While the primary focus of this paper is on discrete POMDP planning, it is essential to acknowledge recent advancements in POMDP planning that encompass both discrete and continuous observation spaces.
 Few notable approaches include POMCPOW \citep{Sunberg18icaps}, LABECOP \citep{Hoerger21icra} and AdaOPS \citep{Wu21nips}, which leverage explicit use of observation models.
 These algorithms employ importance sampling mechanisms to weigh each state sample based on its likelihood value, which is assumed to be known.
-Although these methods have exhibited promising performance in practical scenarios, they currently lack formal guarantees.
-To address this gap, \citep{Lim20ijcai, Lim22arxiv} introduced a simplified solver aimed at bridging the theoretical gap between the empirical success of these algorithms and the absence of theoretical guarantees for continuous observation spaces.
-In \citep{Lim22arxiv}, probabilistic guarantees were derived for the simplified solver estimating its proximity to the optimal value function.
+Although these methods have exhibited promising performance in practical scenarios, POMCPOW and LABECOP currently lack formal guarantees, while \citep{Wu21nips} derives probabilistic guarantees which do not hold in practice for AdaOPS algorithm, due to assumption relaxations.
+To address this gap, \citep{Lim20ijcai, Lim23jair} introduced a simplified solver aimed at bridging the theoretical gap between the empirical success of these algorithms and the absence of theoretical guarantees for continuous observation spaces. \VI{\citep{Lim23jair}, derive (i) high-probability bounds on the value loss of their particle-belief solver and (ii) a deterministic guarantee on its \emph{expected} return-obtained after averaging over both the solvers internal randomness and the POMDPs stochastic dynamics.
+Because this guarantee is only in expectation, a single execution may still violate the bound, whereas the results presented in this paper hold deterministically for every run.}